z-jxy/rpkl/docs/codegen.md

 # Codegen

-Rpkl codegen works by generating a struct for the module you pass it, along with a module containing all the generated structs the module depends on.
+Rpkl codegen works by generating a struct for the pkl module you pass it, along with a rust module containing any structs the main struct depends on.
 For instance, generating code for the following module:

 ```pkl
 ip = "127.0.0.1"